Become an Advocate

 Get Trained

-Prospective volunteers must complete our pre-service training program, which includes a series of classes (typically about 6) spread over several weeks.
+Prospective volunteers must complete our pre-service training program, which includes a series of classes (typically about 6 or 7) spread over several weeks.
 Some classes may be held by Zoom, while others will take place in the CASA office.
+Participants must attend ALL sessions as we cover different material each day, and each class builds on the last.
 We tend to offer training for new volunteers 2-3 times each year.
-Our next training session is scheduled to start in January 2024.

 During pre-service training, volunteers learn about CASA practices and procedures; the court system; how children become involved in the child welfare system; family dynamics and challenges; child development; community resources; how to write effective reports; the impact of childhood trauma; and more.
 On the final day of training, volunteers are sworn in by a local judge.